 Download a free sample of our updated and improved The Power in Your Hands: Writing Nonfiction in High School , 2nd Edition, with FREE Grading Grid samples here.

-Download 2 free chapters of our unstuffy high school literature course Illuminating Literature: When Worlds Collide here.
+Download 2 free chapters of our unstuffy high school literature courses Illuminating Literature: When Worlds Collide and Illuminating Literature: Characters in Crisis here.

 Looking for a captivating literature course for your 7th and 8th graders?
 Download a free lesson from Their Blood Tingled here.